 Signature: def flash_attn_v2(Q, K, V, block_size=2)

-Q, K, V: (S, d) — query/key/value matricesblock_size: tile size (default 2)(S, d) — same output as standard attentionFor each Q block, maintain running statistics across K/V blocks:
+Q, K, V: (S, d) — query/key/value matricesblock_size: tile size (default 2)(S, d) — same output as standard attentionFor each Q block, maintain three running statistics across the K/V loop: a per-row running max m, a per-row running sum-of-exps l, and an unnormalized output accumulator o (numerator).

 Standard attention materializes the full (S, S) attention matrix in SRAM (GPU on-chip memory).
 FA2 tiles it into block_size × block_size blocks, never materializing the full matrix.
 Memory = O(block_size × d) instead of O(S²).